 “Oh REAL-LY?
 WATCH me, B I T C H!”

-He told me to wait it out and they would heal to a point of being bearable as long as I didn’t overdo.
+There wasn’t much they could do for either of my injuries.
+The orthopedist said to take it easy and wait it out.
+The shoulders would heal to a point of being bearable as long as I didn’t overdo.
 There wasn’t anything they could do for my tailbone.
 I just had to let that heal as well.

 I know exactly how you feel!
 I've been there!
 But in my case I wasn't scolded by my boss but rather a male co-worker!
 I was so angry that I actually smacked him!
 I think I kept hitting his arm!
 You see, I was still in pain from a recent kidney surgery and hernia surgery but I still had and still have the hernia!
 The doctor couldn't fix it!
 I really felt lousy that day, so I told my boss I wasn't feeling well and I left work!
 Soon after I talked to my doctor and she suggested I go on disability.
 So, I did!
 But it took 6 months for my checks to arrive!
 Then when I turned 65, I was put on Social Security.